-- Residential breakdown consists of:

-- 40 du/ha for Area A;

-- 60 du/ha for Area B;

-- 186 du/ha for Area C; and 0

-- 111 du/ha for 151 Riel Drive.

-- Of the net residential hectare, 20%± may be used for private roadways as internal circulation

-- Expected population per residential unit based on St. Albert's 2018 Census is:

-- 2.17 persons per medium density dwelling unit; 1.73 persons per medium/high dwelling unit; and
+- May not add up to 100% due to rounding. - Development Statistics reflect 3.20 hectares± to be dedicated as cash-in-lieu based on fair market value and an additional 0.96 hectares± to be dedicated in land or as cash-in-lieu. - Overall, there will be 81 dwelling units per net residential hectare in Midtown. - o Of the 769 units, 100% is medium and high density residential. - Residential breakdown consists of: - o 40 du/ha for Area A; - o 60 du/ha for Area B; - o 186 du/ha for Area C; and - o 111 du/ha for 151 Riel Drive. - Of the net residential hectare, 20%± may be used for private roadways as internal circulation - Expected population per residential unit based on St. Albert's 2018 Census is: - 2.17 persons per medium density dwelling unit; - o 1.73 persons per medium/high dwelling unit; and - 1.50 persons per supportive housing unit.

-^{1.50} persons per supportive housing unit.
-Supportive Housing is not included in the dwelling unit count, because the units do not have full kitchens.
+^{}Supportive Housing is not included in the dwelling unit count, because the units do not have full kitchens.
 Population statistics include supportive housing.